 The symptoms associated with dyshidrosis can last for months or even years.
 If the condition is not properly treated, you are at risk for infection and potentially limited use of your hands and feet.
 We recommend that you have Dr. Hicks-Graham evaluate your blisters to determine if you have dyshidrosis or another type of skin condition.

 The blisters, tenderness, and itching associated with dyshidrosis can be uncomfortable at best and debilitating at worse.
 If you would like to find out how board-certified dermatologist Dr. Hicks-Graham can help with your dyshidrosis, contact us to schedule a consultation.Finding small blisters on your hands or feet may not seem like a significant concern.
-If the symptoms last for three weeks or longer, you should be evaluated at Downtown Dermatology, serving the Columbus and Upper Arlington area.
+If the symptoms last for three weeks or longer, you should be evaluated at Downtown Dermatology, serving the Greater Columbus area.
 Board-certified dermatologist Dr. Shari Hicks-Graham has the expertise you need for effective treatment of dyshidrosis and other skin conditions.